2600hz/docs-sysadmin/doc/carrier-numbers/kazoo-carrier.md

 acquire_number/1
 ```
 This function is responsible for actually provisioning a number from the carrier and having the carrier route the DID to the **Kazoo** installation.
 It takes as input the #number{} record and expects the modified record back.
 Typically all that is modified is the `module_data` portion, which is generally appended with any order information the carrier may return.
-If an error occurs when provisioning the number, use the `wnm_number:error_*` functions to throw an appropriate exception.
+If an error occurs when provisioning the number, use the `knm_number:error_*` functions to throw an appropriate exception.
 Some carriers will allow you to dynamically add the IP(s) to use when routing the DID to the **Kazoo** cluster.
 These are typically stored in the `system_config` database in a document for the carrier settings (something like `number_manager.carrier_name`).

 Each `acquire_number` function should also have a dry run capability: